Charlie-Heus/ai-agent-project/DESIGN.md

 - Robust error handling and graceful degradation
 - Comprehensive tool ecosystem with smart selection logic
 - Transparent and auditable decision-making process

-This foundation provides a strong platform for achieving significant improvements over the 54.1% baseline while maintaining the ability to evolve and scale as requirements grow.